 A period of intense cold that occurred during the Wisconsin full glacial episode from 21,000 to 16,500 years ago (Bettis, 1989) led to upland erosion and the development of the distinctive landform recognized as the Iowan Surface (Prior, 1976).
-A periglacial environment prevailed during this period with intensive freeze-thaw action, solifluction, strong winds, and a host of other periglacial processes.
-The result was that surface soils were removed from the Iowan Surface landform, and the Sheldon Creek Formation and Pre-Illinois till surface were significantly eroded.
+A periglacial environment prevailed during this period resulting in significant erosion of the Sheldon Creek Formation and Pre-Illinoian till surface as the Iowan Surface landform formed.
 Thick packages of stratified loamy and sandy sediments located low in the upland landscape and adjacent to streams are remnants of solifluction lobes associated with the formation of the Iowan Surface.
-The most recent maps of the Quaternary geology of Iowa were compiled 30 years ago and published over 20 years ago as regional compilation maps (Hallberg et al., 1991).
+The most recent glacial advance into Iowa, the Des Moines Lobe, was active from approximately 15,000 to 12,000 years ago.
+Two advances (the Altamont and older Bemis) and the associated moraines are recognized in the map area.
+Prior to the recent STATEMAP projects, the only Quaternary geology maps of Iowa were compiled 30 years ago and published over 20 years ago as regional compilation maps (Hallberg et al., 1991).